gouiferda/RTv1/README.md

 ## 👨🏻‍💻 Hamza to do

-Research/learn about:
-- [ ] ray tracing and vectors in maths
+- [ ] Research/learn about: ray tracing and vectors in maths
-Do a test for:
-- [ ] plane line intersection
+- [ ] Do a test and understand: plane line intersection

 - [ ] cylinder/line intersection
 - [ ] cone/line intersection
-- [ ] create json maps parser (Read External files for scene description)

 - [ ] Antialiasing
+- [ ] create YML maps parser (Read External files for scene description)